olewsaa/Yacht-computer/pat/README.md

 would be nice to support Signal K also.
 In this case the position would be updated automatically when a position report is composed.

+The script update.pos.pat.conf.py will request a position from the Signal K server and update the pat config file.
+Runing this before launching pat your current position will be used.